kerusey/SmarTClouD/README.md

   - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 Technical shift: probably you'll need

-1 more variable height that will contains the height of levitation moduel

-also you may need a func find_height ();

 maybe change const_alpha

 change default_resistance